GRDI-GenARCC/tutorials-and-workshops/Tutorials/Intro_Linux_1.md

     <summary><b>Click to expand</b></summary>
         <p>Linux comes from an early operating system called Unix.
 Users would connect to multi-user mainframe computers by display and keyboard only.
 Text is very light-weight compared to graphic user interfaces (GUI).
 Interacting with an operating system above the computer components was a "shell".</p>
         <img src="https://cdn-media-1.freecodecamp.org/images/8dQXHBemVAUp4xgVzFqgEHGyNjCsQT0usHBw" alt = "Shell Diagram" width="200"/>
         <p>Users interacted with the system by sending input and receiving output.
-They used programs or commands in a programming language - initially sh, now bash.
+Multiple users could use the system simultaneously.
+They used programs or commands in a programming language - initially sh (shell, or Bourne shell), now bash ("Bourne again shell").
 Thus the command line has been the basis of Linux systems ever since.
 It can be confusing to learn but offers the best performance, can be automated with scripts, and many important scientific tools use the CLI for development.</p>
         <br>
 </details>